-This article is intended to help people who are allergic to coconut to understand their allergy, and also to inform people who believe they may be allergic to coconut.
+This article has been written to help people who are allergic to coconut to understand their allergy, and also to inform people who believe they may be allergic to coconut but aren’t sure.

 The term for a severe allergic reaction is anaphylaxis.
 People who are at risk of anaphylaxis are prescribed adrenaline in injectable form.
 This must be carried at all times so that an injection can be given if a severe reaction occurs.

-Reports of allergy to coconut in medical and scientific journals are rare compared with those reports that focus on tree nuts.
+Reports of allergy to coconut in medical and scientific journals are highly uncommon compared with those reports that focus on tree nuts.
 Because of this we believe that allergy to coconut is rare in the UK, although no precise statistics are available.
-The Anaphylaxis Campaign membership includes 19 people who know or believe they are allergic to coconut (summer 2016).
-This is out of a total membership of around 5,000 people so, even if confirmed in every case, it is less than half a percent.

 Should people with tree nut allergy avoid coconut?

 Rare exceptions have been reported in scientific research papers.
-Two people allergic to walnuts were found to react to coconuts due to a cross-reacting protein (Teuber and Peterson, 1999).
-Another person who was allergic to coconut suffered symptom of oral allergy to several tree nuts.
-A cross-reacting protein found in both coconut and hazelnut was identified as the cause (Nguyen et al., 2004).
+Two people allergic to walnuts were found to react to coconuts due to a cross-reacting protein.
+Another person who was allergic to coconut suffered symptoms of oral allergy to several tree nuts.
+A cross-reacting protein found in both coconut and hazelnut was identified as the cause.

 Where is coconut used?